 b.
 Workstation setup

 Your workstation is critical when selecting a chair.
 How high is the workstation?
 Can the chair be adjusted accordingly?
 Is there sufficient space below the desk or table to accommodate your legs?
 Can you place for feet in a comfortable position?
 Is your movement restricted?
+What is the correct height for my desk, computer monitor and office chair?

 c.
 The task you perform